 Several duplex penthouses for sale in Calpe.
-Next to Levante beach (la Fossa) in the Topacio IV building, so close to shops, bars and restaurants.
+An ideal location as it is next to the Levante beach (la Fossa) in the Topacio IV building, close to shops, bars and restaurants.

-These duplex apartments consist of a living-dining room, open plan kitchen, 2 bedrooms and 2 bathrooms (one en-suite).
-Aircon H/C. Covered and uncovered terraces with lovely views.
+These duplex apartments consist of a living-dining room, open plan kitchen, 3 bedrooms and 2 bathrooms (one en-suite).
+Aircon H/C. Covered and uncovered terraces with lovely sea views.

-Topacio IV has a community pool for adults and a smaller one for children.
-There is a garage, disabled access and an elevator.
+There is a community pool for adults and a smaller one for children.
+Also a garage, disabled access and an elevator.

 Calpe is an ancient fishing village between Moraira and Altea.
 Today it is a popular holiday destination.
 With high rise hotels and apartment complexes as a result.
 The landmark of Calpe is the Peñon de Ifach or Calpe rock.
 It has 13 km of coastline with various beaches, coves and cliffs.
 The old town is in the heart of Calpe and has some interesting historical places.
 There is a big salt lake in the centre where pink flamenco´s drink and rest.
 Calpe has a good variety of shops.
 And there are many hotels, bars and restaurants.

 Calpe has a rich history.
 The Arabs built a castle overlooking the ravine of Mascarat.
 In the 14th century the region of the Castle of Calpe was split into various towns.
 This was the start of Benissa, Calpe, Teulada and Senija.
 In the 17th century pirates entered the town and deported about 300 people to Algeria.
 They stayed 5 years in prison until they were exchanged for gold and pirate prisoners.
 In the 19th century the fishing industry started.
 Already before the second world ward tourists visited Calpe.
 In the 1940s and 1950s many tourist accommodations arose.
 But the big construction boom was in the second half of the 1960s.
 Since then Calpe developed into a mature town and a popular seaside resort.